History (HIST)

 Credit arranged

-General Education: American Diversity, Humanistic and Artistic Ways of Knowing
+General Education: American Experience, Humanistic and Artistic Ways of Knowing

-The course focuses on the history of the Americas since 1900.
-Through readings, discussion and film, historical events and individuals are analyzed.
+The course focuses on various themes in the history of the Americas since 1900.
+Through readings, discussion, and film, historical events and individuals are analyzed.
 Emphasis is placed on themes related to culture, race, gender, and historical memory.
 Typically Offered: Varies.

 Examination of the roles of women (social, economic, and political) in U. S. history from colonial times to the present.
 Typically Offered: Varies.